 When Income Ends

-At initial application or REDE when income is expected to end do not use the income from the last 30 days to determine future income.
+In ACM, at initial application or REDE, when income is expected to end do not use the income from the last 30 days to determine future income.
 Best Estimate is based on the person's statement of future earnings such as but not limited to rate of pay, hours of work, and number of expected paychecks.

 Example: Ms J filed an initial application on 08/16/09.
 She is in Group 06 and her fiscal month is 08/16 - 09/15.
 She provided the following pay stubs; 08/14 - 275, 08/07 - 225, 07/31 - 275, 07/24 - 275 07/17 - 250.
 She expects to receive one more pay on 08/21/09 for $325.
 Budget $325 for 08 and enter it in the system as a monthly amount (Frequency = 5).